seontechnologies/playwright-utils/docs/bmad-method/brownfield-architecture.md

 ### Internal Integration Points

 - **Fixture Pattern**: All utilities provide both direct function and Playwright fixture interfaces
+- **Network Recording**: Authentication-agnostic HAR recording that works with pre-authenticated contexts
 - **Logging Integration**: Internal logger configured to use log module instead of console
 - **Type Safety**: Comprehensive TypeScript coverage with strict type checking
 - **Module Independence**: Each utility is self-contained with minimal cross-dependencies